 Some cars have a plastic lid held by several self-tapping screws and sealed around the edge by a tight-fitting rim.
 Remove the screws and look for an arrow at the rim.

-Lever the lid off with a screwdriver at this point only: levering anywhere else could crack the plastic.
+the lid off with a screwdriver at this point only: levering anywhere else could crack the plastic.
 Do not overtighten the screws when refitting.

 Take the element out and look at it.
 If the cleaner has a side spout the element will be dirty on one side.
 If it is not obviously dirty and clogged, turn it so that the cleanest section is opposite the intake hole and refit it.

-If the element is dirty all over, fit a new one.
+If the element is dirty all over,

-A new air-filter element must be the right type and size for your car.
+element must be the right type and size for your car.
 Consult your car handbook for the correct type.
 Different elements let varying amounts of air through.
 However, the new element may look different from the old one.
 Some are supplied folded, and have to be pulled out into shape.

 To clean a wire-gauze filter, take the cleaner off and remove the top of the casing.
 Lift out the gauze element.
 Wash it and the casing thoroughly in petrol.